Autumn jewels of the Taurus – SW Turkey

 Pancratium maritimum

-First stop to a turtle beach to see a Pinus pinea, there were 4 or 5 major trees and a quantity of young trees all tragically suffering from the same fungal infection that kills them from the inside out, there branches falling away as the core is no longer able to sustain them.
+The first stop was a turtle beach to see Pinus pinea.
+There were four or five major trees and a quantity of young trees all tragically suffering from the same fungal infection that kills them from the inside out, their branches falling away as the core is no longer able to sustain them.
 At the base of one tree was a late flowering slightly faded sea daffodil, a fitting floral tribute the dying tree.
-Then on to Termessos
+Then on to Termessos.

 Photo by Beatrice

-1000 meters up deep into the Taurus mountains – Güllük Mountain National Park and the ruins of Termessos, which is on the UNESCO World Heritage List.
+1000 metres up deep into the Taurus mountains is the Güllük Mountain National Park and the ruins of Termessos, which is on the UNESCO World Heritage List.

-On the long walk down past the necropolis mostly of Lycean sarcophagi in their house type form and then past tombs carved into the rock face some with the predictable pediment and pilasters each side.
+The long walk down was past the necropolis mostly of Lycean sarcophagi in their house-type form, and then past tombs carved into the rock face some with the predictable pediment and pilasters each side.

-Lunch in the car park where we were joined by a Turcorem vulpes vulpes who stole a picnic plate which was rescued speedily by Ali.
-Sara took a great photo
+We had lunch in the car park where we were joined by a Vulpes vulpes (red fox) who stole a picnic plate which was speedily rescued by Ali.
+Sara took a great photo!
+And then on to the Hotel in Side.

 Quercus cerris